halonsecurity/hsl-examples/protocols/httppost/README.md

 ##httppost(options, fp)
-Try to authenticate the username against a dovecot server.
+Upload a File to a HTTP sever.

 **Params**